Doctor of Whole Health Leadership

 LED BY LEADERS

-Not only is the DrWHL the first and only program of its kind, its led and taught by some of the leading minds and influencers in our nation’s Whole Health transformation.
-The Executive Director of the program (Dr. Tracy Gaudet, MD) was Founding Executive Director of the National Office of Patient Centered Care and Cultural Transformation at the Veteran’s Administration, leading the Whole Health initiative that is now considered the model for our nation to emulate.
+Not only is the DrWHL the first and only program of its kind, but it’s also led and taught by some of the leading minds and influencers in our nation’s Whole Health transformation.
+The Executive Director of the program (Tracy Gaudet, MD) was Founding Executive Director of the National Office of Patient Centered Care and Cultural Transformation at the Veterans Administration, leading the Whole Health initiative that is now considered the model for our nation to emulate.
 Dr. Gaudet plays a hands-on role in guiding the program and mentoring students in this selective, intimate program.
-Our founding Program Director (Lauri Phillips, RDN, LD) formerly served as Associate Director for Whole Health System Development at the Veterans Health Administration and as Senior Director of Whole Health Nutrition at the Whole Health Institute.
+The founding Program Director (Lauri Phillips, RDN, LD) formerly served as Associate Director for Whole Health System Development at the Veterans Health Administration and as Senior Director of Whole Health Nutrition at the Whole Health Institute.
 She and Dr. Gaudet are also Co-Founders of Cornerstone Collaboration for Societal Change, the nation’s leaders in Whole Health transformation.
-Explore all our outstanding faculty.

 TEACHING SYSTEMS-LEVEL CHANGE